 The curriculum is geared towards 9th-12th grade but functional for more vocally experienced or advanced learners starting as young as 12.

-Parent involvement is highly recommend for 7th-8th graders.
+Parent involvement is highly recommended for 7th-8th graders.

 Is the Curriculum Flexible?